bartificer/programming-by-stealth/docs/_tidbits/tidbit9.md

 ## Step 2 — Configure the Folder as a Git Repo

-Open WorkingCopy, and at the top level page that lists all your repos, use the plus on top of a fingerprint button **you called it a plus button and it is in your screenshot but the latest version has it as a fingerprint with a plus on it**, select *‘Link external directory’*  and then *'Directory'* from the dropdown to connect to the folder you just created in Files. **another change in the latest version**
+Open WorkingCopy, and at the top level page that lists all your repos, click the button that looks like a plus symbol on top of a fingerprint, select *‘Link external directory’*  and then *'Directory'* from the dropdown to connect to the folder you just created in the Files app.

 ![Link an external directory in WorkingCopy](assets/tidbits9/iOSGitExteralEditor-Screenshot2.png)